-MacRumors is pleased to announce the Fifth Annual MacRumors Blood Drive, throughout the month of May 2014.
-Our goal is to increase the number of life-saving donations in real-world communities by encouraging everyone in our online community to step forward.
+MacRumors is pleased to announce the Sixth Annual MacRumors Blood Drive, throughout the month of May 2015.
+Our goal every year is to increase the number of life-saving donations in real-world communities by encouraging everyone in our online community to step forward.
 While most blood drives are specific to a geographic location or collection center, our blood drive is online and worldwide.
-Our past blood drives have collectively recorded donations of hundreds of units of blood and platelets.
+Our past blood drives have collectively recorded donations of over 250 units of blood and platelets.

 We ask that you:

 1. Donate blood or platelets at any donation center or hospital near you.
 Join the bone marrow registry in your country.
 Sign up for the organ donor registry in your state, province, or country.

 2. Post in the MacRumors 2015 Blood Drive! forum thread.
 Tell us about your donation or registration experience.
 We'd like to thank you.

 3. Share the news and our message with other people you know, online and in person.
 Convince one other person to donate blood in the month of May.
 Help us thank the donors who post about their experiences.

 For details see the MacRumors 2015 Blood Drive! thread and our traditional Honor Roll of recognized donors.